Skip to main content

 If A) or B) or both apply, go to Q9.
 If neither apply, go to 3.2: low-risk flavour or fragrance blend introductions or skip to Step 4.

 Q9.
-As far as you know, is your chemical persistent, bioaccumulative and toxic (PBT)?
+As far as you know, is your chemical persistent, bioaccumulative and toxic (PBT) under the Australian environmental criteria for PBT?

-Note: You could check the SDS or find out from your supplier.
-Further information on the meaning of PBT is in the Industrial Chemicals Categorisation Guidelines.
+Tip: You could check the chemical’s SDS or find out from your supplier.
+Further information on the meaning of PBT is in the ‘Australian Environmental Criteria for Persistent, Bioaccumulative and/or Toxic Chemicals’ on the Department of Climate Change, Energy, the Environment and Water’s website.

 If yes, go to 3.2: low-risk flavour or fragrance blend introductions or skip to Step 4.